Tag Archive for: Florida Georgia Line

 This dream of yours isn’t going to be easy.
 Simply put, if it was easy everyone would be doing it.

 As terrestrial radio continues to become less effective at breaking acts in the marketplace, the big hype machine disappears with it.
-The ability to “hype” a non-talent into super-stardom is waning fast.
-The future stars in the music business are going to have to be talented to get recognized.
+The ability to break a non-talent into super-stardom is waning fast.
+Future stars in the music business must be talented to get recognized.
 Don’t give up.
 You have talent.
 Talent will win in the end.

 2. Pressure = Creation